 A number of inshore yellowtail and snoek fishing charters are available.
 For half day charters to Cape Point full use of the boat is required with a maximum of six people.
 In winter 3 hour Hout Bay charters are available for groups of three to six persons.
 For a more private option, two people can book out the Sea Cat for a half day trip.

-These charters track the schools of yellowtail and snoek along the coastline while during tuna season it is sometime possible to catch these big beasts.
+These charters track the schools of yellowtail and snoek along the coastline while during tuna season it is sometimes possible to catch these big beasts.

 Although we do catch both yellowtail and snoek while trolling the yellowtail are often found chasing baitfish on the surface and one can cast spinners at them with very good results.
-The snoek are most often taken mid water while drifting and jigging or spinning with multiple hookups being the norm.
+The snoek is most often taken mid water while drifting and jigging or spinning with multiple hookups being the norm.
 Both species are most often in big schools which can provide great action.
-We also catch both species on fly.
-Inshore charters depart from Hout Bay between 7am and 8am and are normally back in harbour around 2pm to 3pm.
-However we are flexible and can fit in with your time requirements.
+We also catch both species on the fly.
+Inshore charters depart from Hout Bay between 7 am and 8 am and are normally back in the harbour around 2 pm to 3 pm.
+However, we are flexible and can fit in with your time requirements.

 Fly Fishing Yellowfin and Longfin Tuna